-We still live by that grand idea today because ours continues to be an open and welcoming state for people from all walks life.
+We still live by that grand idea today because ours continues to be an open and welcoming state for people from all walks of life.

 As a commonwealth employee, you can come to work each day knowing that you’re helping to improve the lives of your fellow Pennsylvanians.

-Our commitment to public service and helping other goes well beyond the workplace.
+Our commitment to public service and helping others goes well beyond the workplace.
 Every year, our employees donate millions of dollars to worthy causes in PA, the nation, and the world through our annual charitable giving campaign — the State Employee Combined Appeal .